The Slap Bet (Part 2)

-Rob interjects, softly.
+Rob interjected, softly.
 “Uh, that was me, actually.”

 Of course, I hadn’t forgotten.
 “Right.”
 I took a step in closer to solidify my position as the crucial peak of the triangle.
-“I’d love to check it out.
-Who feels like giving the new girl a tour?”
+“I’d still love to check it out.
+Who feels like giving this girl a tour?”

 The boys exchanged confused glances as they tried to determine who should play along with me, and adjusted themselves as subtly as they could manage.

 Noah was the first to take the bait.